Botulinum Toxin (Botox)

 After a Botox treatment, you may experience some discomfort around the injection site, which should only last for a few days.
 Other side effects may include muscle weakness, tiredness, muscle aches and pains, flu-like symptoms, or headache.

-Unfortunately, insurance companies do not usually cover treatments with Botox.
-The price varies for what type of treatment you need, which dictates how much of the Botox is needed.
+Unfortunately, insurance companies do not usually cover Botox treatments.
+The price varies depending on the type of treatment you need, which dictates how much Botox is needed.

 • Google